CONTACT US / LOCATION

 Please Make an Appointment

-Please make an appointment to see an EAP coordinator for assessment and referral counseling services.
-The EAP office also has a lending library; to request materials from the library, please contact the EAP office at 607-777-6655/6650 or firstname.lastname@example.org.
+Call any one of the EAP coordinators or #777-6655 or e-mail: firstname.lastname@example.org.
+The EAP office also has a lending library; to request materials from the library, please contact the EAP office at 607-777-6655/6650 or email@example.com.